-Immigrants Are Ambassadors For American Values — That Can Be Good For The World, published in Cognoscenti, the ideas and opinion page for WBUR, Boston’s NPR station, in October 2018.
+Immigrants Are Ambassadors For American Values — That Can Be Good For The World, published in Cognoscenti, the ideas and opinion page for WBUR, Boston’s NPR station, October 2018.

-'America Would Obviously Not Do This' — The Election, And An Immigrant's Disbelief, published in Cognoscenti, the ideas and opinion page for WBUR, Boston’s NPR station, in November 2016.
+'America Would Obviously Not Do This' — The Election, And An Immigrant's Disbelief, published in Cognoscenti, the ideas and opinion page for WBUR, Boston’s NPR station, November 2016.